andypiper/andypiper/README.md

 - I'm one of the co-hosts of the weekly technology podcast 🎙️ [Games at Work dot biz](https://gamesatwork.biz) - you can find us on all the major podcast directories.
 Let us know what you think!
 - My [website](https://andypiper.co.uk) is where I post blog updates, and the most recent posts are listed above.
 - I have [a newsletter](https://buttondown.email/andypiper) 📮 which gets sent to subscribers on an occasional basis.
-I haven't sent one out for ages.
-I should get on that.

 ### Code (outside GitHub)